Oakhampton1111/AULquoteapp/docs/USER_FLOW.md

 2. Acceptance time and user are recorded in the database.
 3. The quote status updates so downstream logistics steps can begin.

+## CRM Deal Updates

+The application keeps the CRM in sync with quote outcomes using `CRMService`.
+When a customer **accepts** a quote, the associated deal moves from the `QUOTE_REQUESTED` stage to `CLOSED_WON`.
+A **rejected** quote causes the deal stage to transition to `CLOSED_LOST`.
+These stage changes update win and loss metrics so the sales team can track pipeline performance accurately.

 This flow helps new contributors and users understand the overall experience and expected interactions within the system.